-Most schools have the access to essential teaching materials, such as subject-specific kits, resource books for teachers and audio-visual resources for delivery of instructions.
-Slightly more than half of the teachers use Jadui Pitara in their classrooms.
-To make the classroom instruction more engaging and effective, teachers should be guided, trained and motivated to use these learning teaching materials.
+Most schools have the access to essential learning teaching materials, such as subject-specific kits, resource books for teachers, and audio-visual resources for delivery of instructions.
+More than half of the teachers use Jadui Pitara in their classrooms.
+The use of Jadui Pitara must be emphasized in the classrooms along with the other learning teaching materials.
+Teachers can enrol themselves in the training workshops for the same.